rafalcode/r-fresh/README.md

 # R colors for C
 there are 657 of these, rcol1.R was used to generate most of rcolp.h (which means rcolor proportional RGB vlaues givien in [0,1] value format).
 I then editted th

+# sgd series
+These are the seqgendiff trials.
+In the beginning it held promise, but I wrote G for Gerard, G for garbled. for a reason, his terminology seems weird.
+* uses null for zero
+* seems obsessed with thinning all the time.
+This may have something to do with variance reduction, but is that right?
+Because he's pushing it all the time
+* "databased" is the idea of using existing (real) rnaseq datasets, and adding a simulated signal to it.
+This is the approach of seggendiff.
+* thinning, actually is binomial thinning and it means subsampling from the bionmial distribution and this is actually the method of actuall applying the artificial signal.
+Perhaps isntead of just adding?
+Maybe.

+# Rmd files.
+there is more than one version it appears. v2 must be run via the rmarkdown package. see rmd2h.R script. dia.Rmd was the input file for it.